bahrus/trans-render/README.md

 * lhs = left-hand side
 * PM = post match

-## Declarative, dynamic content based on presence of ctx.host [TODO]
+## Declarative, dynamic content based on presence of ctx.host [Untested]

 The inspiration for TR came from wanting a syntax for binding templates to a model provided by a hosting custom element.